adepeju4/Group-Four/README.md

 - ALWAYS PUSH TO DEVELOP AND NOT MASTER.

+BONUS

+- Type "npm run format" to format your css codes.

+-Type "npm run lint" to format your jsx codes.

 - Updates on notices will be updated here from time to time and on the whatsapp group.

 Goodluck!